Due to my liking for my first post like this, I have decided to list my ten favorite Webtoons for each genre!

 Link: Cheese in the Trap

 This is less of a romance and more of a drama.
-We have an over analytical main character,a shady love interest, school troubles, and small twists that happen in real life.
+We have an over analytical main character,a shady love interest, school troubles, and small twists that actually happen in real life.
 Overall, this is truly a character study that analyses how and why people behave the way they do; every character is explored in depth, even the vexing ones.

 2. Annarasumanara, Ilkwon Ha, complete: